writeas/writeas-cli/GUIDE.md

 #### List posts

-This lists all posts you've published from your device
+This lists all anonymous posts you've published.
+If authenticated, it will include posts on your account as well as any local / unclaimed posts.

 Pass the `--url` flag to show the list with full post URLs, and the `--md` flag to return URLs with Markdown enabled.